-Pupil Premium Report for Park Primary School
+Pupil Premium at Park Primary School

 The Pupil Premium is funding provided to school which is additional to main school funding.
 Schools can decide how the Pupil Premium is spent, however schools are accountable for how they have used the additional funding to support pupils from low income families.